adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 As Phil Karton says, *there are only two hard things in Computer Science: cache invalidation and naming things*.
 So spending an entire chapter talking about it seems like an appropriate thing to do.

-Naming is quite frankly the most important aspects of writing maintainable CSS.
+Naming is quite frankly the most important aspect of writing maintainable CSS.
 There are two main approaches: the semantic approach and the non-semantic approach.
 Let's discuss what they are.

 ## Semantic vs non-semantic classes